Moir\'e surface states and enhanced superconductivity in topological insulators: Introduction

 In this letter, we study moir\'e surface states of TI.
 The topological nature of TI surface states prevents them from gap opening as long as time-reversal symmetry is preserved, hence the moir\'e surface states do not form isolated mini bands, unlike other moir\'e systems such as graphene and TMD.
 Instead, we find prominent van Hove singularities (VHS) in moir\'e surface states which give rise to divergent density of states (DOS).
 Under appropriate conditions, some of these VHS exhibit power-law divergent DOS, which are known as \textit{high-order} VHS \cite{highVHS}.

-We further study superconductivity at high-order VHS, where the electron-phonon interaction effect is significantly enhanced due to the divergent DOS.
-We find a new analytic formula for the superconducting critical temperature $T_c$ (see Eq.~(\ref{eq:tc})), which exhibits a \textit{power-law} dependence of the retarded electron-phonon interaction $\lambda^*$ and is thus parametrically enhanced with respect to the exponentially small $T_c$ in ordinary metals and at ordinary VHS \cite{VHSSC,VHSSC2}.
-Importantly, the absence of moire band gaps in the surface state spectrum enables a drastic reduction of Coulomb repulsion through retardation effects between the bandwidth of the surface state (at order of eV \cite{SurfaceStateBandwidth}) and the Debey frequency \cite{AndersonMorel}.
+We further study interaction effects near (high-order) VHS enhanced by the divergent DOS \cite{Chubukov,Chubukov2,Supermetal,Guinea}.
+In moir\'e surface states, possible interaction channels at VHS are limited due to spin-momentum locking.
+Under attractive interactions, superconductivity is favored.
+We find a new analytic formula for the electron-phonon superconducting critical temperature $T_c$ (see Eq.~(\ref{eq:tc})), which exhibits a \textit{power-law} dependence of the retarded electron-phonon interaction $\lambda^*$ and is thus parametrically enhanced with respect to the exponentially small $T_c$ in ordinary metals and at ordinary VHS \cite{VHSSC,VHSSC2}.
+Importantly, the absence of moire band gaps and the large electron velocity away from VHS facilitate the reduction of Coulomb repulsion through retardation effects.
+We also show that the enhancement of superconductivity is robust and persist even when the system is perturbed away from high-order VHS.

 This work is organized as follows: we first introduce and study a model of moir\'e surface states as Dirac fermion in a periodic scalar potential in Sec.~\ref{sec:Dirac}.
 Within the model, we identify high-order VHS at the crosses of circular Fermi surfaces.
 Then, we solve the gap equation for the superconducting critical temperature $T_c$ in the presence of power-law divergent density of states, taking account of both electron-phonon interaction and Coulomb repulsion within the Anderson-Morel approximation \cite{AndersonMorel} (Sec.~\ref{sec:SC}).
 In the end, we discuss several experimental platforms to search for moir\'e surface states and enhanced superconductivity.